strawlab/MultiCamSelfCal/MultiCamSelfCal/README.txt

   Numbers that index the image sub-directories and names of various data files.
 These indexes must correspond to what is on the disk.

+- [Images]
-- config.imgs.LEDsize	= 7; % avg diameter of a LED in pixels
+  # avg diameter of a LED in pixels
+  LED-Size: 7
+  # matlab: config.imgs.LEDsize

   Parameter used in the finding procedure.
 When unsure, better to make it slightly larger.
 Rather robust value.
 "7" works well for both of the BlueC installations.

-- config.imgs.LEDcolor	= 'green'; % color of the laser pointer
+- [Images]
+  LED-Color: green
+  # matlab: config.imgs.LEDcolor

   Used in the finding points.
 Color of the laser pointer used.

-- config.imgs.LEDthr	= 100;
+- [Images]
+  LED-Threshold: 100
+  # matlab: config.imgs.LEDthr

   Optional parameter for the finding points procedure.
 Default value (hidden) is 70.
 Sometimes, it may help to resolve problems with misdetection.
 The higher value the brighter points accepted as valid projections.
 Useful only in really special cases.

-- config.imgs.subpix	= 1/5;
+- [Images]
+  Subpix: 0.2
+  # matlab: config.imgs.subpix

   Used in the finding points.
 Required subpixels accuracy.
 Values 1/3-1/5 give quite nice results.
 Higher values like 1 or 1/2